jschnab/systems_design/pastebin/README.md

 Later, I decided to rewrite the application to take advantage of concurrency using [asyncio](https://docs.python.org/3/library/asyncio.html), so I migrated the implementation to use [Quart](https://quart.palletsprojects.com/en/latest/).
+Instead of the default asyncio event loop, we are using [uvloop](https://github.com/MagicStack/uvloop), a loop implemented in Cython that uses the [libuv library](https://github.com/libuv/libuv) (which was developed for Node.js).

 [Gunicorn](https://gunicorn.org/) and [uvicorn workers](https://github.com/Kludex/uvicorn-worker)
 provide an ASGI server.
 We use Gunicorn to take advantage of [server